-Design Engineer's Checklist #1 Construction Certificate To be submitted with request for DETAILED design approval Development: Stage: Development Consent number: Consultants reference: Consultant's representative: No. of plans in set ITEM Y/N/NA/ COMMENT INITIAL General design requirements The detailed design is in accordance with th conditions and the approved plan, and phys incorporated on construction plans. e development consent ical design features Plan of subdivision has been certified at the time of this submission?
-The detailed design is in accordance with th e plan for certification?
-The detailed design is in accordance with Co buncil's IDS.
-Environmental protection during developmental protection during developmental been considered and requirements are documented protection, silt migration etc.) ent construction has umented (eg erosion Revegetation requirements have been cons idered and are documented.
-Protection of water bodies and waterways has been considered and requirements are documented.
-List approvals already received from other s ervice authorities.
+Design Engineer's Checklis st #1 Construction Certifica ite To be submitted with request for DETAILED design approval Development: Stage: Development Consent number: Consultants reference: Consultant's representative: No. of plans in set ITEM Y/N/NA/ COMMENT INITIAL General design requirements The detailed design is in accordance with th conditions and the approved plan, and physincorporated on construction plans.
+Plan of subdivision has been certified at the time of this submission?
+The detailed design is in accordance with the Easement locations and widths are in accordance. • The detailed design is in accordance with Co · Environmental protection during developments are documents ent construction has Revegetation requirements have been cons documented. idered and are Protection of water bodies and waterways h nas been considered and requirements are documented.
+List approvals already received from other s service authorities.
 General plan requirements Drawing list is presented.
-Council nominated drawings numbers are si hown.
+Council nominated drawings numbers are s hown.
 Locality plan is presented.
-North arrow is shown on all layout plans and d detailed plans (should be snown up or to left).
-All plans have comprehensive legends An plans have comprehensive regenus. unnlicable and clear?
-Plans clearly show allotment layout, with all lotments numbered and dimensioned and reserves and easements a are clearly identified Limit of works is shown on all layout plans in n set.
+North arrow is shown on all layout plans and be shown up or to left). d detailed plans (should All plans have correct scales shown.
+All plans have comprehensive legends.
+Do plans include standard notes?
+Are they a applicable and clear?
+Plans clearly show allotment layout, with all lotments numbered and dimensioned, and reserves and easements a are clearly identified.
+Limit of works is shown on all layout plans in n set.
 Dams, wells, depressions and watercourses are identified and fill requirements identified.
 Existing fill areas are shown.
 Existing features and structures are shown.
-Existing service locations and poles are show wn.
-Existing trees are shown.
-Does design attem pt to retain trees?
-Existing native vegetation is shown and suit ably specified?
-Does design attempt to retain significant native v egetation?
+AVD.
+Existing service locations and poles are shown Existing trees are shown.
+Does design attem Existing trees are shown.
+Does design attended to the shown and suit design attempt to retain significant native v • •